NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 So, the end user is now being redirected to CXF AuthorizationRequestService.
 The service uses the temp token passed along to retrieve the information about Restaraunt Reservations and returns an authorization form to the user.
-This form will include a random generated key in a hidden field to prevent a so called Cross-Site Request Forgery
+This form will include a randomly generated key in a hidden field to prevent a so called Cross-Site Request Forgery
 attack: http://tools.ietf.org/html/rfc5849#section-4.13.